 When my brother wanted to create a classified website for his new massage studio in Western Massachusetts, I did the research and came up with a way for him to do a website easily, quickly, at and almost no cost.

 In my daily work, I run self-hosted WordPress sites, or use CMS platforms custom-built for the publications I write for.
+If you are confident that your website will grow massively, then consider having dedicated hosting plans from the start to save you time later.

 My brother doesn’t know WordPress, and doesn’t want to rent server space, and since there is almost no interactivity on his website, he doesn’t really need any development.
 I could have set up WordPress for him on my own servers, but I wanted him to have something that was fully and completely in his control.